kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 ## Basic Querying

-Le [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) d'Elasticsearch est très complet et permet de faire des recherches très avancées dans ses données.
+Elasticsearch [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/query-dsl.html) allows to perform advanced searches in its data.

-Elasticsearch brings clauses to look for a value in a particular field.
+Elasticsearch brings **clauses to look for a value in a particular field**.

 Clauses can be used directly or composed with a [Boolean Query](/core/2/guides/main-concepts/3-querying#boolean-query).